Let's delve into the beautiful,

 such as this coffee table added to the other textures

 in the colorful space by

-These modern nods to an ancient art form brings beauty, yet culture to our homes
+modern nods to an ancient art form brings beauty and culture to our homes